Causal-DRF: Conditional Kernel Treatment Effect Estimation using Distributional Random Forest: Causal-Distributional Random Forests

 with

-Finally, to allow for the construction of tests and confidence bands, we consider the following half-sampling approach similar to that of \citet{näf2023confidence}.
+Finally, to construct tests and confidence bands, we consider the following subsampling approach similar to that of \citep{näf2023confidence}.
 For a subset $\HS \subset \{1,\ldots,n\}$, denote by $\htaukHS$ the version of $\htauk$ that uses trees built with data from $\HS$.
 We draw $\HS$ by sampling $n$ i.i.d.\ random variables $U_i \sim \mathrm{Bernoulli}(1/2)$ and set $\HS=\{i\colon U_i=1 \}$.
-Note that $|\HS|/n \to 1/2$ almost surely.
-Thus, we fit $B$ subforests with $L$ trees, such that $N=B*L$.
+Thus, we fit $B$ subforests with $L$ trees, such that $N=B\times L$.
 The resulting estimates $\htaukHSb$, $b=1,\ldots, B$, correspond to an approximation of the sampling distribution of $\htauk$; we formalize this notion in the following section.
-The point estimate of the CME is then calculated by averaging the point predictions over all the half-samples:

-which corresponds to \eqref{eq:htauk}.
-Algorithms~\ref{pseudocodeU} and~\ref{pseudocode} provide pseudocode for this procedure.
-This approach again has the same complexity as one fit of DRF \citep{DRF-paper}, except that $N=B*L$ should be chosen quite large.
+Note that $|\HS|/n \to 1/2$ almost surely and this approach is motivated from the half-sampling approach of \cite{athey2019generalized}, though our independent sampling allows for a somewhat simpler theoretical treatment.
+The point estimate of the CME is then calculated by averaging the point predictions over all the half-samples, \(\htauk = \frac{1}{B} \sum_{b=1}^B \htaukHSb\) which corresponds to \eqref{eq: weightrepresentation}.
+Algorithms~\ref{pseudocodeU} and~\ref{pseudocode} in Appendix \ref{App_Preliminaries} provide pseudocode for this procedure.
+This approach again has the same complexity as one fit of DRF \citep{DRF-paper}, except that $N=B \times L$ should be chosen quite large.